-- 28. Connect the ECU to your laptop and configure these settings;

-- a.
-Trigger edge: Rising for crank sensor.
-Falling for cam sensor.

-- b.
-Pull up resistor: Enabled (if this function does not exist on your ECU, you have to wire the inline 2.4k Ohm resistor as per the wiring diagram)

-- c.
-Tooth on crank: 36

-- d.
-Missing tooth on crank: 2

-- e.
-Tooth on cam: 1

-- f.
-Crank sensor type: Hall Effect

-- g.
-Cam sensor type: Hall Effect
+- 28. Connect the ECU to your laptop and configure these settings; - a.
+Trigger edge: Falling (this is pre-configured if you are using Haltech platinum pro) - b.
+Pull up resistor: Enabled (if this function does not exist, such as in Haltech platinum pro) you have to wire the inline 2.4k Ohm resistor inline as per the wiring diagram) - c.
+Tooth on crank: 24 (set this to 24 and 1 multitooth on Haltech platinum pro) - d.
+Tooth on cam: 1 - e.
+Crank sensor type: Hall Effect - f.
+Cam sensor type: Hall Effect - g.
+Trigger 'TDC' angle: 179° (Haltech Platinum Pro, other ECU may vary)

-- h.
-Filtering: 0 or 1